argonne-lcf/AuroraBugTracking/README.md

 This content is parsed from our current [Bug Report Form template](https://github.com/argonne-lcf/AuroraBugTracking/issues/new?template=1-BugReportForm.yaml); changes to that template require changing the GitHub Action parser logic.

+> [!TIP]
+> Multiline fields will be joined by spaces when parsed.
+For fields like "Point of Contact" and "Vendor ID" that may have multiple entries, it is best to join them with commas on a single line.
+Markdown table cells do not natively support multiline strings

 > [!WARNING]
 > Issues opened via the [Blank issue](https://github.com/argonne-lcf/AuroraBugTracking/issues/new) template will likely break this auto-parsing process